 Attention is given to the selection of textbooks, the uses of various teaching aids, the organization of materials, and the problem of scoring.

-Prerequisite: Graduate standing. - 421.
-The Teaching of Shorthand in Secondary Schools.
+421. The Teaching of Shorthand in Secondary Schools.

 A study of current classroom techniques.
 Major emphasis is placed upon the development of the functional method of teaching Gregg shorthand.